-Pfizer and BioNTech Announce Positive Topline Results From Pivotal Trial of COVID-19 Vaccine in Children 5 to 11 Years
+Pfizer and BioNTech Announce Positive Topline Results from Pivotal Trial of COVID-19 Vaccine in Children 5 to 11 Years

 Pfizer and BioNTech plan to share these data with the U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA) and other regulators as soon as possible.
 For the United States, the companies expect to include the data in a near-term submission for Emergency Use Authorization (EUA) as they continue to accumulate the safety and efficacy data required to file for full FDA approval in this age group.
 A request to the EMA to update the EU Conditional Marketing Authorization is also planned.
 Topline readouts for the other two age cohorts from the trial – children 2-5 years of age and children 6 months to 2 years of age – are expected as soon as the fourth quarter of this year.

-Pfizer and BioNTech plan to submit data from the full Phase 3 trial for scientific peer-reviewed publication.
+Pfizer and BioNTech plan to submit data from the full Phase 3 trial for scientific peer-review publication.

 About the Phase 1/2/3 Trial in Children